BenMcGarry/AzureIaaSLab/_docs/07vpn/gatewaysetup.md

 1. Leave everything at its default values and click OK.

-    **Note:** If you cannot create a new Gateway Subnet, it is almost certainly because the address space created with your VNet has been entirely taken up by your VM subnet.
-You will need to return to your VNet configuration, click on Address space, and add an additional /24.
-If your existing address space is 10.1.0.0/24, for example, add 10.2.0.0/24 for the gateway subnet.
+    **Note:** If you cannot create a new Gateway Subnet or it does not pre-fill an IP Address, it is almost certainly because the address space created with your VNet has been entirely taken up by your VM subnet.
+You will need to return to your VNet configuration, click on Address space, and edit your address space to be a /16 block and not /24.
 You will need to do the same on both sides, CorpNet and Amsterdam.

 1. When complete go to **All Services** then under Networking select **Virtual network gateways**.